 In the era of remote and hybrid working, in-person meetings with employees aren’t always possible.
 So, you may be tempted to fire off an email when an issue arises.This approach can backfire in several ways.
 For one thing, a written critique can seem excessively cold and formal since you don’t have the chance to temper it with body language and non-verbal cues.
 You also risk kicking off a lengthy back-and-forth.When you need to give feedback to off-site workers, a better approach is to arrange a one-on-one video call.

-Whenever you’re giving feedback, remember you have one end goal: to make sure that the issue at hand is swiftly rectified.
-Whether you have to provide the employee with some additional training, offer more frequent direction or streamline a flawed system, do what you can to help the employee correct the problem quickly.
+When giving feedback, don’t just address the problem — -- offer solutions.
+Whether you have to provide the employee with additional training, give more frequent direction or streamline a flawed system, do what you can to help the employee rectify the problem quickly.